Port Essington: Establishment of the settlement

 On 24 August 1839 the only play ever staged in Port Essington was performed, the 1797 comedy in five acts Cheap Living by Frederick Reynolds.
 The set and costume design was by Owen Stanley (1811–1850).
 The play was performed again in 2010 with a grant from the Government of the Northern Territory, with Tom Pauling, Administrator of the Northern Territory, acting as narrator in the play.

 While the British government intended to establish Port Essington as a major trading port, along the lines of Singapore, the new settlement suffered from the same adverse conditions that had previously plagued Fort Dundas and Fort Wellington.
 The settlement lacked resources and supplies and skilled labour.
 While some prefabricated buildings were brought from Sydney, many had to be built with what materials could be found in the area, and due to the unskilled nature of the builders, many of these were of poor quality.
 Disease was also rampant among the small population, and living conditions were poor.
 Consequently, it struggled to attract settlers, and the post was much-disliked by the troops stationed there.

+A local Aboriginal leader Medlone, also known as Jack Davis, acted as a messenger and manager for relations with the local Aboriginal people.